 ngrok http 4000

-You should get an ngrok URL similar to as shown below:
+You should get a ngrok URL similar to the one shown below:

 Next, to personalize the content using Google Optimize, we need to add this sample website to Google Analytics.
 Let’s proceed with setting up a Google Analytics account.

 Set up Google Analytics Account